Product

 ((ARPU x Profit Per User)/Churn rate) x .75ex. $1200 x .75 = $900

-Sample size is also important, and unfortunately, the scientific method often falls by the wayside in business.
+Sample size is also important; unfortunately, the scientific method often falls by the wayside in business.

-If you don’t have many users, or you’re counting too few users in your metric calculations, then your data may not be scientifically valid.
+If you have few users or count too few users in your metric calculations, your data may not be scientifically valid.

 Here are the scientific guidelines for sample size: